-An interview with Equip's co-founders, Kristina Saffran & Dr. Erin Parks about the Equip model
+Equip Health: An Interview with Co-founders Kristina Saffran & Dr. Erin Parks

 Last week we sat down with Equip's co-founders to discuss Equip's approach to treating eating disorders.
 Kristina & Erin provided an overview of Equip and discussed its clinical model, go-to-market strategy, and it's rapid growth.
 See below for a video of the conversation and summarized version of notes.

 Equip was founded by Kristina Saffran and Dr. Erin Parks to address the challenges they’ve seen and experienced in the eating disorder treatment space first hand.
 They have spent their careers on a mission to ensure that 100% of people in the US have access to the support and care they need to deal with eating disorders, and Equip is their approach to doing so.

 They evaluated approaching this via both non-profit and academia, but found those paths unable to adequately address the issue in those settings with them being hard to [incentivize building the right team] and too much risk aversion, respectively.

 Eating disorders are still a grossly underfunded condition in healthcare and the stigma around it makes it even worse with over 80% of people not getting treatment for it.
 The core problems to solve today center around lack of access and the model in which care is provided given the specificity of treatment required for eating disorders.